mzahana/indoor-nav-at-risclab/ros_with_hardware_experiment.md

 ```sh
 rosrun mavros mavros_node _fcu_url:=/dev/ttyACM0:921600
 ```
-* If the connection failed, you might need to have permission on the serial port,
+* If the connection failed, you might need to have permission for the serial port,
 ```sh
 sudo chmod a+rw /dev/ttyACM0
 # enter password if asked: odroid
 ```
+The serial port might have different address e.g. ```/dev/ttyS2```

 ## Writing off-board node
 **Note**: The following steps are done on ODROID.